-The adoption implies that the Baltic Sea is granted such status, due to the extensive challenges with nutrient surplus and eutrophication over decades.
+The adoption implies that the Baltic Sea is granted such status, due to the extensive challenges with nutrient surplus and eutrophication over decades22.

 DNV has not found any information suggesting eutrophication challenges in the Arctic high seas, neither from nutrient input from shipping nor from other sources.
+The general assumption for these basis, including nearly 100 million passengers a year, was considered to justify the additional protective SA measures in the Baltic Sea.

-The general assumption for these vast and deep sea areas with low (or no) human nutrient input, is rather that they are non-problem areas with regard to eutrophication.
+22 The Baltic Sea is relatively shallow and enclosed water body, serving as the recipient for nutrients from agriculture, industry and sewage from more than 80 million people.
+The addition of nutrients in sewage from 2000 ships on a daily vast and deep sea areas with low (or no) human nutrient input, is rather that they are non-problem areas with regard to eutrophication.
 The same was concluded for the Norwegian parts of the North Sea in a study carried out by DNV on applicability of Annex IV SA requirements in Norwegian waters (DNV 2012).
 This work concluded that the relatively high ship traffic in the North Sea, including extensive passenger traffic, did not represent nutrient supplies with any significant environmental effects that would justify additional SA requirements.